 - Typologically rare nasalized vowels in Native South American languages

-- Prosodic reduction in spontaneous French conversation (with Caroline Smith)
+- Prosodic reduction in spontaneous French conversation (with Caroline L. Smith)

 Brazilian Portuguese, Mexican and European Spanish, American English, European French, Paraguayan Guaraní